AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/30-complexity-analysis.md

 \end{split}
 \end{equation}

-For simplexes, the optimal number of simplex-chains is:
+For simplexes, the optimal number of simplex-chains can be derived in the following:

 \begin{equation*}
 \begin{split}